cdapio/cdap/docs/developer-guide/source/rest.rst

 Truncating a Stream
 -------------------
-Truncation means deletion of all events that were written to the Stream.
+Truncation means the deletion of all events that were written to the Stream.
+This is permanent and cannot be undone.
 A Stream can be truncated with an HTTP POST method to the URL::

 	POST <base-url>/streams/<stream-id>/truncate